Ian-Rotor-Rig/racebox/README.md

 ### Windows
 Download the installer available on the python.org website

+The [Python installer](https://www.python.org/downloads) offers two options:\
+Use admin privileges when installing py.exe and\
+Add python.exe to PATH\
+and you should enable both of these.

+In addition to Python, install support for serial (via the Command Propmpt):\
+**pip install pyserial**

+Then - go to the Device Manager and check which serial port the relay is on.\
+Edit the **rbconfig.ini** file and change the **serialrelayport =** line to match\
+for example, **serialrelayport = COM3**

+NB: HID relays on Windows appear to have issues\
+it may be better to choose a USB serial relay (sometimes known as a CH340) for this operating system

 The [Digital Ocean](https://www.digitalocean.com/community/tutorials/install-python-windows-10) guide is excellent\
-The "pip" and "tcl/tk (tkinter)" options should be enabled during installation
+The required "pip" and "tcl/tk (tkinter)" options are normally installed by default.

-In addition to Python, install support for serial and HID relays:\
-python -m pip install pyserial\
-python -m pip install hid

 ### Ubuntu (and many other Linux distros)
 Python3 is usually pre-installed.
 Check by typing in terminal:\